 Fans who pre-saved the release will see it in their music libraries on release day.
 Albums will appear in the “Albums” section of fans’ Spotify libraries, while singles will be added to their “Liked songs” playlist.

-Additionally, fans who pre-saved on Spotify or Deezer will also automatically start following the artist.
+Additionally, fans who pre-saved on Spotify, Deezer, Amazon, YouTube Music and TIDAL will also automatically start following the artist.

 Note: An artist listed as “contributor” or “featured” on a release will not be auto-followed.